 Popular seasonal projects include our 'Make a Difference' days (go MAD on Barnes Common!).
 This is a great chance to get together, meet new people, experience new skills under the guidance of experienced staff....and of course, make a real difference!

-A number of informal, highly informative walks take place throughout the year.
+A number of informal, highly informative walks led by enthusiastic experts take place throughout the year.
 Always well-attended, these sessions are opportunities for everyone from complete beginner to experienced enthusiast, to see the Common through the seasons, meet new friends, catch up with familiar faces and learn more about our wildlife and ecology.
-They are led by enthusiastic experts in their field.
-Topics have included: Botany, Bats, Dawn Chorus and History of the Common.